Laurae2/Laurae/README.md

 * Discover and optimize gradient and hessian functions interactively in real-time
 * Plot up to 1 dependent variable, 2 independent variables, 2 conditioning variables, and 1 weighting variable for Exploratory Data Analysis using ggplot, in real-time
 * Plot up to three variables for Exploratory Data Analysis using 3djs via NVD3, in real-time
+* Plot several variables for Exploratory Data Analysis using 3djs vs Plotly, in real-time
 * Discover rule-based (from decision trees) non-linear relationship between variables, with rules ready to be copied and pasted for data.tables

 **Optimization:**